Off-stoichiometry thiol-ene polymer

 Example of the curing process of the OSTE+ polymers.
 The respective properties of the polymer after 1st and 2nd cure.

 An off-stoichiometry thiol-ene polymer is a polymer platform comprising off-stoichiometry thiol-enes (OSTE) and off-stoichiometry thiol-ene-epoxies (OSTE+).

 The OSTE polymers comprise off-stoichiometry blends of thiols and allyls.
-After complete polymerization, typically by UV micromolding, the polymer articles contain a well-defined number of unreacted thiol or allyls groups both on the surface and in the bulk.
+After complete polymerization, typically by UV micromolding, the polymer articles contain a well-defined number of unreacted thiol or allyl groups both on the surface and in the bulk.
 These surface anchors can be used for subsequent direct surface modification or bonding.

 In later versions epoxy monomers were added to form ternary thiol-ene-epoxy monomer systems (OSTE+), where the epoxy in a second step reacts with the excess of thiols creating a final polymer article that is completely inert.
 Some of the critical features of OSTE+ polymers include uncomplicated and rapid fabrication of complex structures in a standard chemistry labs, hydrophilic native surface properties and covalent bonding via latent epoxy chemistry.